bradley-jarvis/roundcube-forgot_password/README.md

 Feel free to fork as I did and run with it!

 ###### 3. Compatibility:
-The current version was tested (and is theoretically compatible with) Roundcube version 1.3.8.
+The current version was tested with Roundcube version 1.4-RC1 and password custom plugin from https://www.roundcubeforum.net/index.php?topic=24868.0

-###### 4. Disclaimers:
-Version 1.10 is a fork of the original, long-unmaintained version 1.0 [here](https://github.com/saas-dev/roundcube-forgot_password).
-It is still definitely "not ready for primetime" with newer RC versions and if you use it, you do so at your own risk.

-Support is not guaranteed but I may be able to provide very limited assistance.